ElanMedoff/josh-css/rendering-logic-2/README.md

 This will help prevent an undesired horizontal scrollbar as well.

+## Scroll containers

+Something weird happens when you set `overflow-x: scroll`, but `overflow-y: visible` - or vice versa: the y direction is also set to `scroll`! this is because when you set `overflow` to `auto`, `hidden`, or `scroll`, it creates a scroll container. with a scroll container, a child element is guaranteed to never overflow beyond the 4 corners of the container.

+in other words, when something becomes a scroll container, it manages the overflow in both directions!

+### `overflow: clip`

+with `overflow: clip`, we get the same behavior as `hidden`, but we don't create a new scroll container! this lets us use `overflow-x: clip` and still have the y direction overflow as expected

 ## horizontal overflow

 Images are inline by default, so they'll line-wrap when they can't all fit.